tywalch/electrodb/README.md

 }
 ```
 ### Facet Templates
 In a Facet Template, you provide a formatted template for ElectroDB to use when making keys.

-The syntax to a Facet Template is simple using the following rules:
-	1. Only alphanumeric, underscore, colons, and hash symbols are valid. the following regex is used to determine validity: `/^[A-Z1-9:#_]+$/gi`
+Facet Templates allow for potential ElectroDB adoption on already established tables and records.

-	2. Attributes are identified by a prefixed colon and the attributes name.
-For example, the syntax `:storeId`  will matches `storeId` attribute in the `model`
+Attributes are identified by a prefixed colon and the attributes name.
+For example, the syntax `:storeId`  will matches `storeId` attribute in the `model`.

-	3. Convention for a composing a key use the `#` symbol to separate attributes, and for labels to attach with underscore.
+Convention for a composing a key use the `#` symbol to separate attributes, and for labels to attach with underscore.
 For example, when composing both the `mallId` and `buildingId`  would be expressed as `mid_:mallId#bid_:buildingId`.

+> ElectroDB will not prefix templated keys with the Entity, Project, Version, or Collection.
+This will give you greater control of your keys but will limit ElectroDBs ability to prevent leaking entities with some queries.

+Facet Templates have some "gotchas" to consider:

+	1. Keys only allow for one instance of an attribute, the template `:prop1#:prop1` will be interpreted the same as `:prop1#`.
+	2. ElectoDB will continue to always add a trailing delimiter to facets with keys are partially supplied.
+(More documentation coming on this soon)

 ```javascript
 attributes: {